bobbingwide/oik-widget-cache/README.md

 1. oik-widget-cache in action

 ## Upgrade Notice
+# 0.0.2
+Tested with WordPress 5.6-RC2 and WordPress Multi Site

 # 0.0.1
 Now supports widgets which enqueue scripts and styles, including inline jQuery code with bw_jq.